FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

 - Go Beyond the Grades™ Student Success Workbook – A follow along resource for our 3-week back to school readiness program.
 This work book helps set the kids up to have great school days and an amazing school year by guiding them through setting scholastic, relationship, attitudinal and personal well-being goals.

-- Four Separate Age-based Martial Arts Programs, for children from ages three to fourteen – As kids age, they go through different physical, emotional, social and intellectual stages of develop.
+- Four Separate Age and Skill Based Martial Arts Programs – As kids age, they go through different physical, emotional, social and intellectual stages of develop.
 So, it doesn’t make sense to lump all ages of students into one martial arts class.
-Rather, we’ve developed 4 age-specific children’s programs to help ensure they develop the focus, discipline and confidence that you are looking for.
+Rather, we’ve developed 4 specific children’s programs (Pee Wee, Junior, Junior Black Belt, & Junior Elite) to help ensure they develop the focus, discipline, confidence, and leadership skills that you are looking for.

 - Individual Attention and Access to Instructors—(we know your child’s name) – It’s all too common for kids (and adults) to feel “lost in the crowd”.
 You and your child will be introduced to the instructors (and a few students just like you) the first time you visit.
 As a member, your child will be sure to get attention on the training floor and access to the DG team.